Kinjikitile Ngwale: Biography

 He was hanged for treason on August 4, 1905.
 His brother continued Kinjikitile's work and the rebellion continued until 1907, with over 100,000 or 200-300,000 Africans killed in the German suppression of the revolt.
 Present-day Tanzanians consider the failed rebellion to have been the first stirring of nationalism, and Kinjikitile "Bokero" Ngwale a proto-national hero.

-Legacy in literature
+Reception

-Tanzanian playwright Ebrahim Hussein wrote a popular play in Swahili language called Kinjeketile, based on the Maji Maji Rebellion.
+In 1969, Tanzanian playwright Ebrahim Hussein wrote a popular play in Swahili language entitled Kinjeketile, based on the Maji Maji Rebellion.